lucasduartes/dummyjson-api-quality-suite/docs/test-strategy.md

 ## Newman validation approach

-The future collection will use Postman Collection v2.1.0.
-Newman requires Node.js 16+ according to the cited installation page and runs exported collections with `newman run`; environments are supplied with `-e`.
+The collection uses Postman Collection v2.1.0.
+Newman requires Node.js 16+ according to the cited installation page and runs exported collections with `newman run`; the environment is supplied with `-e`.
 After each meaningful implementation change, run the affected folder, then run the complete collection before completion.
-Generated reports will remain uncommitted.
+Generated reports remain uncommitted.